neffercarrillo/security-plus/notes/README.md

 ### Vulnerability Scans

-- vuln scan. generates scan reports automatically. review the report produced by the scan for confimration.
+- vuln scan. generates scan reports automatically. review the report produced by the scan for confirmation.

 ### Packet Captures